The French post office La Poste is one of the few public services in France that gets high praise from the public for the quality of its service.

 It is not just the amiable postman that wins it for them, but the widespread presence of post office counters in most villages of the country.
 France has one of the highest number of post-boxes of any country in the world.

-Most criticism of the post office is about unsatisfactory opening times (particularly in rural areas) and the waiting time that is sometimes necessary (without a seat) on busy days.
-Nevertheless, the queues provide everyone with plenty of opportunity to gossip!
+However, the service does not operate without some criticism, often about unsatisfactory opening times (particularly in rural areas) and the waiting time that is sometimes necessary (without a seat) on busy days.

 Whilst La Poste claim that 80% of the post is delivered the next day, independent surveys suggest this not the case.